Homage to Great Artists

 Violin

-Jen Betz is a member of the Fort Worth Symphony Orchestra.
+Jennifer Betz is a violinist with the Fort Worth Symphony Orchestra and the quartet Sedici Strings.

-She is from San Jose, California, and has played violin since the age of 7.
-She received her bachelor of music from Northwestern University in 2008.
+Born in San Jose, California, she has played violin since the age of 7.
+She received her Bachelor of Music from Northwestern University in 2008, after which she joined the Peninsula Music Festival in Florida.
+She also played with the New World Symphony in Miami Beach.

 In addition to playing violin, she enjoys running, reading, and traveling.